apache/nuttx/graphics/README.txt

   multiple graphics clients then communicate with the server via a POSIX message queue to serialize window operations from many threads.
 The multi-user front-end is selected when CONFIG_NX_MULTIUSER is defined in the NuttX configuration file.

+graphics/nxtoolkit
+  This is where the NXTOOLKIT implementation will reside.

+graphics/nxwidgets
+  This is where the NXWIDGETS implementation will reside.